fransr/hot-jar-swapping-urlclassloader/README.md

 # URLClassLoader hot jar swapping

-The following example code shows the ability to hot jar swap an already loaded JAR-file.
+The following example code shows the ability to hot jar swap an already loaded JAR-file and get code execution by abusing the fact that inner classes when invoked still uses the JAR file when invoked.

 Tested on MacOS with OpenJDK (And also exploited on Apple's Author publisher using Transporter).